NCB Foundation LP Banner 2025 Rebranded

 Non-Profit Organization Amount Purpose

-Brooker Memorial $1,000.00 Therapeutic Supplies for Child Care Liaison Program
+Brooker Memorial $2,500.00 Shade Equipment for Child Care Playground

 Dress for Success Hartford County Inc. (Dress for Success Hartford) $1,000.00 Financial Literacy Education for the Professional Women’s Group